abuiles/ember-101/working-with-javascript-plugins.md

 ### A temporary replacement for moment.js

-Let's consume a simple named-amd library that takes a date and returns its value after calling **.toDateString()**.
-This will be a simple example just to practice another module for importing named-amd.
+Let's consume a simple named AMD library that takes a date and returns its value after calling **.toDateString()**.
+This will be a simple example just to practice another module for importing named AMD.

 The name of the library is **borrowers-dates** and it is located in [https://github.com/abuiles/borrowers-dates](https://github.com/abuiles/borrowers-dates).